rhdtownsend/msg/docs/source/user-guide/grid-voids.rst

 Grid Voids
 **********

-This chapter explans the causes and workarounds for 'voids' --- regions of the photospheric parameter space spanned by a grid where MSG is unable to perform an interpolation.
+This chapter explains the causes and workarounds for 'voids' --- regions of the photospheric parameter space spanned by a grid where MSG is unable to perform an interpolation.
 Attempts to interpolate in a void result in a `STAT_UNAVAILABLE_DATA` status code (Fortran and C),